What is it about music that enamors us as humans? There’s something to it for sure.

 Lossless formats, on the other hand, are able to recover all the data from their compressed files, meaning no loss in quality in the transfer.
 Typically, these files don’t compress down to a size as small as their lossy brethren, making them more suitable for situations when the quality of the product matters more than the speed at which it downloads or the amount of memory it takes up.Tech Radar

-The question then becomes, what is true high quality worth to you?
+The question then becomes, what is truly high quality worth to you?

 If you’re not a reviewer or audiophile, but more of a casual listener, you may just go with Spotify Premium and call it a day.
 It still sounds very good, but I will say I prefer lossless every day of the week and twice on Sunday homie!